DyogenIBENS/PhylDiag/README.md

 A ROI may be a whole chromosome, e.g. 'X:1-~' is the ROI of chromosome X from the first gene to the last gene, ~.

-To compute the Matrix of Homologies (MH) of the human X chromosome compared to the mouse X chromosome, execute
+Compute the Matrix of Homologies (MH) of the human X chromosome compared to the mouse X chromosome
 ```
 src/phylDiagViewer.py data/Homo.sapiens.genome.bz2 data/Mus.musculus.genome.bz2 data/Euarchontoglires.families.bz2 --ROI1=X:1-~ --ROI2=X:1-~ res/MH.svg --outSbs=res/sbs.txt
 ```